Joosshh16/DevOps/Kubernetes/deployments/README.md

                   name: js-config
                   key: JS_API_ENDPOINT
      ```
 ---

 The deployment YAML files are complete for deploying these containers.
-To expose these containers, go to the services directory
+To expose these containers, go to the services directory.

 ---